 Past Co-Chair of the Miller Thomson’s Toronto Business Law Group

-Past National Chair of Miller Thomson’s Industry and Speciality Groups
+Past National Chair of Miller Thomson’s Industry and Specialty Groups

-Part-time Professor at University of Ottawa Law School, Instructed “Major Business Transactions Course” (Outsourcing Transaction), 2004 and 2005
+Past part-time professor at University of Ottawa Law School, Instructed “Major Business Transactions Course” (Outsourcing Transaction)

 Past Business Law Seminar Leader, Law Society of Ontario’s Bar Admission Course

 - Presenter of seminars on the business of the practice of law

 - Co-author of LexisNexis Canada’s web-based Practice Advisor module for Directors and Officers, last updated 2023

 - Speaker on Directors' and Officers' Liability, Canadian Board Diversity Council, in 2015, 2011, and 2010

 - Speaker and author of paper on “Business Law”, at the joint Law Society of Ontario and Ontario Bar Association Solo and Small Firm Conference and Expo, 2006

 Bar admissions & education

 - LL.B., Osgoode Hall Law School, York University, 1985